jdereg/json-io/user-guide-writeOptions.md

 ### Non-Standard Accessors
-This option allows you set accessors (used when writing JSON) that access properties from source Java objects, where the method name does not follow a standard setter/getter property name.
-For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().`
+This option allows you set accessors (used when writing JSON) that access properties from source Java objects, where the method name does not follow a standard setter/getter property naming convention.
+For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point the JsonIo at a public method that will allow the field value to be read from (accessed.)
 >#### `WriteOptionsBuilder` addNonStandardAccessor(`Class, String fieldName, String methodName`)
 >- [ ] Add another field and non-standard method to the Class's list of non-standard accessors.
 For the example above, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`